kaipartmann/Peridynamics.jl/docs/src/dev_solvers.md

 ## Custom solvers

 To create a custom time solver, the following steps are required:
-- define a type of `subtype MySolver <: AbstractTimeSolver`.
+- define a type `MySolver<:AbstractTimeSolver`.
+It has to be a subtype of the type `AbstractTimeSolver`.
-- define the `init_time_solver!(vv::MySolver, dh::AbstractDataHandler)` function.
+- define the function `init_time_solver!(vv::MySolver, dh::AbstractDataHandler)`.
-- define the `solve!(dh::AbstractDataHandler, vv::VelocityVerlet, options::AbstractJobOptions)` function.
+- define the function `solve!(dh::AbstractDataHandler, vv::VelocityVerlet, options::AbstractJobOptions)`.